 Get the latest feeding times and available animal feeding sessions here.

-Rainforest KidzWorld at the Singapore Zoo is specially designed for families with children in mind.
+KidzWorld at the Singapore Zoo is specially designed for families with children in mind.
 It is located opposite from Tram Stop 4, close to the Fragile Forest.

-One of the highlights at Rainforest KidzWorld is the falabellas exhibit.
-Kids can meet this breed of small horses and watch daily grooming demonstrations at 10 am.
+One of the highlights at KidzWorld is the falabellas pen at Animal Land where kids can meet this breed of small horses.

 At the Wild Animal Carousel, kids and adults can go on a ride on tigers, rhinos and prehistoric dinosaurs.
 Additional fees apply to ride on the Wild Animal Carousel.